-What do We learn from These Cases?
+What did We learn from These Cases?

 - Important: a State may tax if the taxpayer has some kind of connection with the (State or its) territory;

 - Legal terminology:

 - Genuine link;

 - Nexus;

-- ...
+- •

 - Items of possible connection:

 - Taxpayer (individual or Corporation);

 - Taxable base (taxable asset).

-Corporations (as used in Slide 11)
+Corporations (as used before)